sirlag/Herocraft/README.md

 any long term processing (image processing, deck aggregation, etc), while the front end is the user facing side, and handles much of the actual builder logic.

+### API Notes

+- Comparison to Scryfall’s Card API: see docs/api-comparison-scryfall.md for how Herocrafter’s IvionCard maps to Scryfall concepts (card_faces, image_uris, oracle_id, all_parts, etc.), plus suggested optional enhancements.
+- IvionCard domain model review: see docs/domain-model-review.md for a detailed assessment of the current model, pitfalls, and recommended adjustments.

 ### Back End

 The backend is a kotlin application written with the ktor server library from jetbrains.